 Your student will decide whether or not to pursue disability accommodations.
 Students must self-identify with the Office of Student Accessibility Services to initiate and participate in the process of applying for accommodations.
 Your role is to encourage your student to apply for the necessary accommodations and then step back and let your student take on the responsibility.

 Before your student begins classes at Southeastern, there are several important things you can discuss with your student to prepare for the process of requesting accommodations.

 You can help your student by:

-Reading the Student Accessibility Services Policy and Guidebook for detailed information about forms and procedures,
+Reviewing the Student Accessibility Services website together for information about processes and procedures,

 Going over the student’s IEP, 504 Plan, medical record, or psychological evaluation to make sure that your student knows what the diagnosis says and can explain what accommodations have been helpful, and

 Having your student sign waivers with the professionals who have performed testing in order to expedite the process for pursuing follow-up information if necessary.

 Please remember that your student may be in the last environment where the disability laws and accommodations are well-understood by most people he or she will encounter.
 After college, your student will have to articulate the nature of his or her disability and request accommodations.
 Now is the time for your student to take on this responsibility and learn to self-advocate effectively.

 We hope that gaining familiarity with the services and procedures at Southeastern will reduce anxiety, help students in their decision to pursue accommodations, and assist them in gathering the necessary materials to complete the process with ease.